tensorflow/build/tf_sig_build_dockerfiles/README.md

 ### Run Nonpip Tests

 1. Run the tests depending on your target platform. `--config=nonpip` includes the same test suite that is run by the DevInfra team every night.
+If you want to run a specific test instead of the whole suite, you do not need `--config=nonpip` at all; just set the target on the command line like usual.

     <details><summary>TF Nightly CPU - Remote Cache</summary>